jasonlaska/spherecluster/README.md

 This package implements the three algorithms outlined in ["Clustering on the Unit Hypersphere using von Mises-Fisher Distributions"](http://www.jmlr.org/papers/volume6/banerjee05a/banerjee05a.pdf), Banerjee et al., JMLR 2005.

 1. Spherical K-means

-Spherical K-means differs from conventional K-means in that it projects the estimatoed cluster centroids on the the unit sphere at the end of each maximization step (i.e., normalizes the centroids).
+    Spherical K-means differs from conventional K-means in that it projects the estimated cluster centroids on the the unit sphere at the end of each maximization step (i.e., normalizes the centroids).

 2. Mixtures of von Mises Fisher distributions (movMF)